India can still become a $5 trillion economy: PM Modi

 -

-PM Modi said most people are pessimistic about the $5 trillion economy target.
+PM Modi said some people are pessimistic about the $5 trillion economy target.

 "If you sit among them, you will hear only things of despair and despondency.
 However, if you discuss with optimistic people, you will hear ideas and suggestions on how to improve," he said.